iterative/ldb-resources/_README_draft.md

 | Regex to object path | ```$ ldb get --path 'cat[0-9][0-3].*' misc-cats``` |
 | Range of ctimes | ```$ ldb get --file 'fs.ctime < `"2022-03-28"`' --file 'fs.ctime > `"2022-03-25"`' misc-cats ``` |

-* Note the first GET stages new dataset 'misc-cats' in a namesake folder, and the second command adds to it.
+* Note the first `GET` stages new dataset 'misc-cats' in a namesake folder, and the second command adds to it.
-* Second GET command uses `--file` query filter twice which two filters together
+* Time-based query uses two `--file` filters to intersect their results

 ### Query debugging